Image courtesy of Shutterstock.

 Infographic courtesy of AIIM.

 Proper systems and support are necessary to make the records transition to fully electronic.
 Need support?
 We have mapped out a 90-day project plan to M-19-21 compliance!
 Free to download here:

 You can also download our government information package below to learn how using a tool such as Collabspace can make the transition smooth with auto-categorization, automated content lifecycle workflows and advanced discovery for FOI requests to ensure your agency remains M-19-21 compliant.
+Our Government landing page is also open to explore.
 Or, contact us with any questions!